 Hello, all.
 I’m feeling a bit solemn this evening.
 Solemn, and rather pensive.
 I would greet you all with my usual chipper tones, but honestly, I’m not in the mood today.

 In the writing of this post, I am referring particularly to the “Times Global” section of The Times of India, published on 8thMay 2014, which was what I can only describe as a bundle of paradoxes.

-As many will remember, a few months ago, the Indian Supreme Court overturned the Delhi High Court’s amendment of Article 377 of the Indian Constitution: an amendment that decriminalised homosexuality in India.
+As many will remember, a few months ago, the Indian Supreme Court overturned the Delhi High Court’s amendment of Section 377 of the Indian Constitution: an amendment that decriminalised homosexuality in India.

 I read about all the craziness going on in the world right now.

 I read about hundreds of girls, my age or younger, held prisoner, with their lives unravelling around them and their spirits being crushed, as men who seem no better than pigs, which fight to eat a living corpse, haggle to trade with their dignity.
 I read about a country on the brink of an ancient war that threatens to raise its ugly head once again, only to engulf the world in the fires of conflict inflamed by the crunch of the tyrant’s boot.
 I read about bloggers like me ensnared in twisted laws that strangle their voice: I read about a covert law that squeezes freedom out of free expression and another that lashes the speaker’s bare, sweating back, to leave only the silence of anarchy behind.

 I read all this, and I think, God bless my India.

 I’m not describing my country as any paragon of virtue: hell, very, very far from it.
 I of all people know the corruption that breeds in this country’s roots and decays its crumbling black soul.
 I know we are a volatile, forgetful nation with a great capacity for self-destruction, and destruction of the defenceless amongst us.
 I know all the social evil that lurks here, in every nook and cranny of every other life.
 I see it every day.